Trusts & Estates Litigation

 Charles M. “Boxy” Hornberger – Boxy is Board Certified in Estate Planning and Probate Law and Tax Law and has practiced exclusively in estate planning, tax and trust and estate litigation his entire career, spanning 37 years.

 David Jed Williams – Jed has practiced civil litigation for over 30 years with a significant emphasis in will contests, trust and estate litigation and probate.
 Jed also has significant experience representing corporate trustees in litigation matters, including cases involving oil and gas issues.

-In addition to these senior shareholders, HFG&C has other shareholders and associates who practice in this area and work in litigation teams with Rudy, Boxy, and Jed or handle cases themselves.
-These attorneys include Christopher Tarrillion, Eduardo Morales, Elizabeth Fry, and Stephanie Curette.
-With seven attorneys who practice in this area, no case is too big or complex for HF&G to handle by assembling a team of experienced and aggressive attorneys to bring or defend will contests, or handle other trust or probate/estate litigation matters either on offense or defense.
+In addition to these senior shareholders, HFG&C has other shareholders and associates who practice in this area and work in litigation teams with Rudy, Boxy and Jed or handle cases themselves.
+These attorneys include Christopher Tarrillion, Eduardo Morales, Elizabeth Fry, Stephanie Curette and Clayton Matheson.
+With eight attorneys who practice in this area, no case is too big or complex for HF&G to handle by assembling a team of experienced and aggressive attorneys to bring or defend will contests, or handle other trust or probate/estate litigation matters either on offense or defense.